 There are multiple use cases on very advanced setups for this.
 Take a look at the examples below for some inspiration.

-You don’t have to make any changes in order to display an ad everywhere.
+You don’t have to make any changes to display an ad everywhere.
 Only use this option if you want to limit the visitors to which the ad is visible.

 The name of the cookie.